Natural, Herbal Wormers and Worming Aids for Dogs and Cats to Prevent and Treat Infestations

 9. Wash road-salt off of your dog and cat's paws.

-5. Supplemental Food to Support Worming
+5.0 Supplemental Fluids and Foods to Support Worming

 If your dog or cat has a very minor infestation of intestinal parasites, the chance of intestinal blockage due to parasite die off is low.